 Mini epics/prose poems from the edge of the eighties, nineties, noughties and numpties

 After I dropped the tab I thought – is this escapism, or have I just taken a step towards the real real world?
 And then I spent the next stage more than understanding the interconnection of everything alive, I breathed it.
 Sunshine Superman – as famous as Purple Haze.
 That was ’81.
 And now in… Read more »

 Bit of a let down.
 Some clown’s dream from the 60s.
 I blame, um… Pisces.

-If you ask how I view things – half empty or half full – I say not only is the glass drained, it’s dry.
-It’s all a question of survival.
+If you ask how I see things – half empty or half full – I say not only is the glass drained, it’s dry.
+It’s a question of survival.
 A well-trained eye – for a bargain, for a mug – you know, prey.
 Bread and butter.
 I move like a shark, mate.
-Better to… Read more »
+Better to be… Read more »

 We were both 18, I expect, when she said: ‘I don’t want to grow old.
 This here now is perfect.
 Will you promise me one thing?’
 And I said: ‘Yep, sure, ask away.’
 ‘If I reach my 30th birthday, I want you to kill me without regret.’
 ‘Simple, you’ll stumble into a grave you’ve been… Read more »

 I seem to be the only bastard sober enough in this place to recognise a complete knob-head when he’s in your face – and we’ve got one now, occupying every TV screen, occupying every space.
 There’s dozens of them here, just in case you miss anything they want you to know, or see, while you… Read more »

 Ideally I would have thought this through and not just taken a big step forward into the wild blue sky.
 But there you go, I always was impulsive, inclined to fail again where others only try once.
 For example, when I insulted my boss by calling him a nonce to his face.
 He deserved it,… Read more »